 History suggests that elephants were first used on the battlefield in India as early as the 4th century B.C.
 The mighty War Elephants helped the Khmer during their conquests of Southeast Asia from the 9th century through to the 15th century.
 After the collapse of the Khmer empire, the might of the elephant was used in battle by neighboring countries including Thailand.

 Thailand’s ruling kings employed the elephant in battle, most notably during the 300-year war against Burma.
-The colossal size of the elephant effectively made it a medieval tank, it was used to break enemy lines and wreak havoc on the enemy soldiers.
+The colossal size of the elephant effectively made it a medieval tank.
+It was used to break enemy lines and wreak havoc on the enemy soldiers.
 One Thai King was reputed to have as many as 20,000 war elephants in his ranks.

 White Elephants In Thailand